 Car seat safety

-Only 1 in 5 car seats is used correctly.
+Did you know that only 1 in 5 car seats is used correctly?
 Is yours?

 By law (Ontario), drivers must make sure that their passengers under 16 years of age are secured properly in a child car seat or booster seat, or by a seat belt.

 Before trying to install a seat, read your car seat instruction manual and your vehicle owner’s manual.
-This will save you time, frustration, and help you make sure the seat is installed correctly and safely.
+This will save you time and frustration and help you make sure the seat is installed correctly and safely.

 Types of car seat (3 main stages):